 But then another of the agents I’d contacted called to offer me representation as well.
 I was astounded.
 Not one, but two people believed in my memoir enough to put their careers and livelihoods on the line for it?
 This validation made me unbelievably happy, but it was also agonizing.
 Now I’d have to say no to one of these two people.
 After talking with them, I knew I would’ve been fortunate to work with either of these agents.

 In the end, though, I signed with Lane Heymont.
 He was obviously passionate about my memoir and about the larger values and themes that resonated through my writing and my life.
 And I have to say my decision has been validated.
 Throughout the time I’ve worked with Lane, he’s impressed and delighted me.
 He has my back, and an author couldn’t ask for more.

 In my newsletter, I go into more detail as to exactly why I believe Pitch Madness works, and why I never would have found my agent by searching in the traditional way.
 (Sorry, but this post is already getting too long.)
 I also include a much longer, uncensored version of this post that describes how I almost made a big mistake on The Call.
 You can subscribe here.

 If you have questions about any of the topics I touch on briefly in the blog post series, please let me know in the comments section and I’ll add them to my list of newsletter articles.

-In the next blog post on Thursday the 25th, I’ll give even more evidence that Lane is a fantastic and effective agent.
+In the next blog post, I’ll give even more evidence that Lane is a fantastic and effective agent.
 I’ll describe the sales process to publishers, including how he generated multiple offers for my memoir.